22soulfan/WhirlyOS/README.md

 ```

 > Note: The disk image name may vary.
+Also, be careful as your flash drive might be sda or something.
+Type lsblk to check.